maximilian-nowak/cpp2np/readme.md

 [  3   4]]
 ```

-### delete numpy array and create new wrapper from same pointer
+### Delete numpy array and create new wrapper from same pointer

 ```python
 >>> del wrapper